JanWielemaker/pip-janus/janus-xsb.md

 [^5]: Testing has been done of the interfaces, but the testing has not
     been exhaustive.
-As a result, please double-check any results, and report bugs -- and especially improvements -- to
+As a result, please double-check any results, and report bugs – and especially improvements – to
     ` xsb.sorceforge.net`.

 [^6]: The examples ` jns_fasttext` and `googleTrans` were written by
     Albert Ki; `jns_faiss` was written by Albert Ki and Theresa Swift.

-[^7]: At least I think that's how it works\...
+[^7]: At least I think that’s how it works...

 [^8]: The format `ttl` is allowed as a substitute for `turtle`, and
     `ntriples` for `nt`.